What is: machine learning?

 For example, let’s say you add a new friend on Facebook.
 If you comment on that friend’s statuses frequently, Facebook will assume that you enjoy interacting with that person.
 Then, Facebook will show you more of their status updates, photos, etc. in your News Feed.

 However, if you scroll past all of that new friend’s updates in your feed without reading them, Facebook will assume you’re not interested in their updates.
 They’ll show you less and less from that friend as time goes on.

-This process is constantly happening in an effort to make Facebook as enjoyable as possible for you to use, which from Facebook’s perspective, this is crucially important.
+This process is constantly happening in an effort to make Facebook as enjoyable as possible for you to use so they can keep you logging in.

 #2: Google’s self-driving cars

 Some people may be put off by the concept of self-driving cars, but this technology has the potential to greatly reduce the number of traffic fatalities that occur each year due to human error.

 As Dmitri Dolgov, Head of Waymo (a self-driving car project formerly part of Google) says on Medium, “We know that human error is involved in 94% of all crashes.
 That’s why we’re working harder than ever to bring self-driving cars, that don’t get tired or distracted, to our roads.”